arjunasuresh3/scharan.github.com/_posts/2013-04-10-static-website-on-google-app-engine.markdown

     We are unable to process your request at this time.
 Please try again later.
 (Error #1000) After a bit of searching and experimenting, _*only*_ [this]( https://code.google.com/p/googleappengine/issues/detail?id=5021#c13) apparently silly technique actually worked.
 Along with [naked domain redirection](https://support.google.com/a/bin/answer.py?hl=en&answer=2518373), this is now a static site, fully hosted on Google App Engine.
 Even though this runs off GAE, there are zero machine instances running.
 This can be verified in the [app.yaml](https://github.com/scharan/scharan.github.com/blob/master/app.yaml) not relying on any executable script.

+_*Update*_: GAE does not currently support [custom 404](http://stackoverflow.com/q/14340373/162471) handlers.
+So, until then, back to Amazon S3 hosting.